Atheist (band): History

-Formation and Piece of Time (1984-1990)
+Formation and Piece of Time (1984–1990)

-Atheist was originally formed in 1984 in Sarasota, Florida, firstly under the name Oblivion and later as R.A.V.A.G.E. (which stands for "Raging Atheists Vowing A Gory End").
+Atheist was formed in 1984 in Sarasota, Florida as Oblivion and later R.A.V.A.G.E. (which stands for "Raging Atheists Vowing A Gory End").

 Frontman Kelly Shaefer stated that on two occasions early in the band's career, the police were called on the band by the management of the clubs they were performing at, leading them to be "drag[ged] out" of the venues.
 Shaefer recalled the incidents: "There weren't that many clubs to play in so when we booked in regular rock and roll clubs that were used to booking bands like Mötley Crüe, we'd play and they were like, "what the fuck?!' [...]
 They actually put our stuff out in the alley, and we weren't allowed to be in the club.
 We didn't do anything other than play music that sounded crazy.
 They just didn't know how to take it.
 I remember the guy giving us the cutting of the neck sign like "Stop, stop."
 We thought it was great.
 It was a notch in our belt to be kicked out and have police carting our cabinets out the door."

 They released their first album, Piece of Time, in 1989.

 Death of Roger Patterson and Unquestionable Presence (1991)

-Shortly before entering the studio to record their second album, Roger Patterson died on February 12, 1991, in a van accident at the age of 22.
+Bassist Roger Patterson died on February 12, 1991, in a van accident at the age of 22, shortly before the band entered the studio to record their second album.
 The band was on tour with Candlemass.
 Although the band travelled by bus on this tour, they traveled home by van at the end of the tour to avoid paying an extra day of rental fees.
 The band's guitar tech, who was driving, attempted to pass a semi, "miscalculated his approach back into a lane, and went off the road," according to Shaefer.
 When the guitar tech attempted to pull the van back onto the highway, he lost control of the vehicle, resulting in Patterson's ejection from the vehicle.
 Patterson attempted to get himself back up off the ground, but was unable to, and went into shock.
 The crash occurred in rural Louisiana, and 48 minutes passed before emergency services began to arrive.
 Patterson died en route to the hospital, and Shaefer recalled that he was "coldly" informed of Patterson's death by a nurse while he was receiving stitches for his injuries in the accident.
 The band received an outpouring of support and condolences from fans in response to Patterson's death.
 Shaefer recalled Patterson's memorial service: "It was an odd sight to see all of these kids at the funeral in their Atheist shirts.
 The preacher was sweating bullets.
 I guarantee he had never seen a service like this before."

-Shortly afterwards, they recruited ex-Pestilence and Cynic bassist Tony Choy to record their second album, Unquestionable Presence, which was released in 1991.
+Shortly after, they recruited ex-Pestilence and Cynic bassist Tony Choy to record their second album, Unquestionable Presence, released in 1991.